 Deep immersion.
 Building relationships.
 Bringing climate to life.

-All cohorts will travel together throughout the fall and experience the deep cultural immersion and community engagement that GYA gap year programs have become known for.
-In addition, participants will engage with local experts working on real-world climate impacts and solutions that are unique to each country.
-Final curriculum design will occur in June after we learn more about our cohorts' interests, but the following information will help paint a picture of each country's unique climate story to help you select which country you are most interested in taking your FOCUS Climate Gap Year.
+All FOCUS cohorts will experience a combination of both group and solo travel, as well as deep cultural immersion and community engagement that GYA-accredited gap year programs have become known for.
+In addition, participants will engage with local experts working on real-world climate issues that are unique to each country.
+We are offering 2019 programs in each of the following locations below.
+When you apply, please select which country where you are most interested in taking your FOCUS Climate Gap Year.

 Major climate impacts are already hitting China with its densely populated coastlines and urban centers.
 20% of the country is a desert and those deserts are rapidly growing due to droughts, encroaching on the urban centers that are simultaneously expanding due to population growth.
 As one of the fastest growing economies in the world, participants will get to learn about unique challenges and innovations related to transportation, air quality and the built urban environment, and how utilities are racing to meet energy demands while also trying to hit their climate targets in a very different political and NGO environment than North America.
 Since China is also one the largest suppliers of wind turbine and solar manufacturing, participants will get to see first-hand what some of these production facilities look like, and how major brands with supply chain operations in China are dramatically reducing their carbon footprints to improve the health of local communities.